Yellowstone National Park Weekend Itinerary

 How are hot springs formed?
 Hot springs occur when water from the surface goes underground and is then heated by a source of magma.
 The water then rises to the surface as superheated water.

 Fairy Falls Trail

-This 1.2 mile trail leads to an amazing viewpoint of the Grand Prismatic Spring.
+This 1.2 mile trail leads to an off-the-beaten-path viewpoint of the Grand Prismatic Spring.
 After going up to the viewpoint, walk past the stairs and hike a little longer for more views of the Grand Prismatic Spring.
-This hike is one of the best things to do in Yellowstone since you get another view of the Grand Prismatic Spring.

 Biscuit Basin is a quick stop where you can follow the 1/4 mile loop to see Sapphire Pool and more hot springs and geysers.

 Black Sand Basin

 At Black Sand Basin walk along the 1/4 mile trail to Emerald Pool, Cliff Geyser, Rainbow Pool and Sunset Lake.

 Old Faithful is the tallest geyser that erupts regularly in Yellowstone.
 Seeing Old Faithful erupt is one of the top things to do in Yellowstone National Park.
 Old Faithful usually erupts every 68-94 minutes for 1.5-5 minutes and it erupts as high as 106-184 ft.